gundalow/proposals/docker/docker_image.md

     - Name of dockerfile to use when building an image.
   default: Dockerfile

-email:
-  description:
-    - The email for the registry account.
-Provide with username and password when credentials are not encoded in docker configuration file or when encoded credentials should be updated.
-  default: null
-  nolog: true

 force:
   description:
     - Use with absent state to un-tag and remove all images matching the specified name.
-Use with present state to force a pull or rebuild of the image.
+Use with states present and tagged to ignore idempotents and take action even when an image already exists.
+If archive_path is specified, the force option will cause an existing archive to be overwritten.
   default: false

+http_timeout:
+  description:
+    - Timeout for HTTP requests during the image build operation.
+Provide a positive integer value for the number of seconds.
+  default: null

 load_path:
   description:
-    - Use with state present to load a previously save image.
+    - Use with state present to load a previously saved image.
 Provide the full path to the image archive file.
   default: null

-memory:
-  description:
-    - Build container limit.
-Memory limit specified as a positive integer for number of bytes.

-memswap:
-  description:
-    - Build container limit.
-Total memory (memory + swap).
-Specify as a positive integer for number of bytes or -1 to disable swap.
-  default: null

 name:
   description:
-    - Image name or ID.
+    - Image name.
+Name format will be one of: name, repository/name, registry_server:port/name.
+      When pushing or pulling an image the name can optionally include the tag by appending ':tag_name'.
   required: true

 nocache: